Bewick's wren: Feeding

 Bewick's wrens are insect eaters.
 They glean insects and insect eggs from vegetation, including the trunks of trees.
 They typically do not feed on vegetation higher than 3 meters, but they will forage on the ground.
 Bewick's wrens are capable of hanging upside down in order to acquire food, such as catching an insect on the underside of a branch.
 When it catches an insect, it kills the insect prior to swallowing it whole.
 Bewick's wrens will repeatedly wipe their beaks on its perch after a meal.

 Bewick's wrens will visit backyard feeders.
 They will eat suet, peanut hearts, hulled sunflower seeds, and mealworms.
-Like many insect-eating birds, the Bewick's wren widens its diet to include seeds in the winter.
+Like many insect-eating birds, Bewick's wren widens its diet to include seeds in the winter.

 Breeding

 Courtship begins with the male singing from its perch.
 It will occasionally pause its song in order to chase its competitors.
 Bewick's wrens form monogamous pairs that will then forage together.
 The male wren begins building the nest in a cavity or birdhouse, with the female joining in later.
 The nest is constructed from twigs and other plant materials and is often lined with feathers.
 The nest is cup-shaped and located in a nook or cavity of some kind.
 It lays 5–7 eggs, which are white with brown spots.
-The Bewick's wren produces two broods in a season.
+Bewick's wren produces two broods in a season.
 Pairs are more or less monogamous when it comes to breeding, but go solitary throughout the winter.